Baconz2/tails-gets-trolled/README.md

 git clone the project, then open the .sln and click build>build solution, you'll have an exe in the bin folder. pre-compiled binaries are in the bin folder.

-(for the time being maybe) if you're planning to make push requests, please make edits in vs2005, otherwise i won't be able to do anything with it
+(for the time being maybe) if you're planning to make pull requests, please make edits in vs2005, otherwise i won't be able to do anything with it